PanieriLorenzo/x-color-tool/README.md

 - gamma is often reset by blue-light filters like the one built into Gnome and redshift.
 - you cannot combine multiple CTM options at once, without them esetting one another.
-- there's no error handling, so if you make a mistake, anything could happen!
+- there's no error handling, so if you make a mistake, expect the unexpected!
+- it only works if you are using X11.
+Wayland has basically zero color management features right now...

 ## Roadmap